The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 5. Excite Stage

+Success stories hit harder when they showcase visual results.
 Video testimonials from satisfied customers create stronger emotional connections than text alone.

 Screenshot tutorials help new users get quick wins with your product.